Some links in this post may be affiliate links

 The leaves in Felt Bush are succulent, olive-green, traingular-shaped, arranged in pairs at right-angles to each other with margins that are doubly crinkled.
 Each leaf is about 4 inches long and 2-4 inches wide.

-On account of its succulent foliage which store waters, enabling it to go for considerably long without being watered, Velvet Elephant Ear Plant and its cousins Kalanchoe blossfeldiana (Flaming Katy), Kalanchoe thyrsiflora (Paddle Plant) and Kalanchoe marmorata (Pen Wiper Plant) are among the best drought tolerant plants that you can grow in any suitable space.
+On account of its succulent foliage which store waters, enabling it to go for considerably long without being watered, Velvet Elephant Ear Plant and its cousins Kalanchoe blossfeldiana (Flaming Katy), Kalanchoe thyrsiflora (Paddle Plant), and Kalanchoe marmorata (Pen Wiper Plant) are among favored drought-tolerant plants, that you can grow in the home or office space.

 Botanical name: Kalanchoe beharensis